adrianocastro/dotvim/README.markdown

 # Default settings:
 - `<Leader>` maps to `,`
 - Line numbers are on
-- Soft 4 spaces tabs
+- Soft tabs using 4 spaces

 # Included plugins
 - [Pathogen](https://github.com/tpope/vim-pathogen) - for plugin management